Symbolic Implementation of Extensions of the $\texttt{PyCosmo}$ Boltzmann Solver

 A large ODE systems can result in \CCpp functions with millions of lines of code which challenge the compiler and can cause long compilation times and high memory consumption, especially during the optimization phase of the compiler.
 To mitigate this, \sympytoc can split the original matrix into smaller blocks and then generate code to implement blocked Gaussian elimination using Schur-complements.
 This affects the generated \CCpp code by creating more but significantly shorter functions and thus supports the optimization step of the compiler.
 Another benefit of this approach is that runtime is improved by reducing the number of cache misses on the CPU.

-Depending on the size and sparsity structure of the system, this code generation and compilation step can take seconds up to 30 minutes or even more. \PyCosmo\ and \sympytoc\ use caching strategies considering previously generated code such that already generated solvers are available within fractions of a second.
+Depending on the size and sparsity structure of the system, this code generation and compilation step can take seconds up to 30 minutes or even more. \PyCosmo\ and \sympytoc\ use caching strategies that consider previously generated code so that cached solvers are available within fractions of a second.